sac-fork/specification/README.md

 - The SDK API used by app developers has changed in a way that is breaking
 - Required SDK behaviour has changed in a way that necessitates that changes are made to SDK implementations
-- There is a change to the wire protocol which SDKs must adopt in order to use a newer [service version](#service-version)
+- There is a change to the way that the service interacts with SDKs when they announce compatibility with a newer [protocol version](#protocol-version)

 Examples of changes that would result in a `minor` bump, being backwards compatible changes, include: